Social Contribution

 Activities in Australia

-In 2023, Henley Properties Group, a company that builds and sells detached houses, sold one house that was built with the help of a residential land developer and component suppliers, and donated the proceeds.
+In 2024, Henley Properties Group, a company that builds and sells detached houses, sold one house that was built with the help of a residential land developer and component suppliers, and donated the proceeds.
 Many people from the company's business partners participated in this activity, from providing land, designing, estimating, manufacturing and procuring materials, managing construction, and building.
-Specifically, Henley Properties donated to a children's hospital all the earnings from the charity auction of a two-story house in Lara, west of Melbourne.
-Since its inception in 1993, donations through the auction have totaled A$19.25 million (approximately1,866.1 million yen) , which has been used for medical expenses for children suffering from illnesses.
+Specifically, Henley Properties donated to a children's hospital all the earnings from the charity auction of a two-story house in Tarneit, west of Melbourne.
+Donations from auctions have continued for more than 30 years since its inception in 1993, and they have been used for medical expenses for children suffering from illnesses.

 Activities in New Zealand